-108 ICEA comments at 2-3.
+115 ICEA comments at 2-3.

-time, in accordance with applicable law."109 In reviewing the extensive analysis above regarding the costs and benefits of full requirements procurement, including the actual and modeled price premiums associated with full requirements procurement across multiple states, the Agency is confident that its 2015 Procurement Plan's block purchase approach achieves that goal.
+The IPA does not recommend conducting this pilot and does not include the proposed pilot in the Plan.
+The Agency has a statutory mandate to "[c]ontinue to review its policies and practices to determine how best to meet its mission of providing the lowest cost power to the greatest number of people, at any given point in time, in accordance with applicable law."116 In reviewing the extensive analysis above regarding the costs and benefits of full requirements procurement, including the actual and modeled price premiums associated with full requirements procurement across multiple states, the Agency is confident that its 2015 Procurement Plan's block purchase approach achieves that goal.

 The IPA appreciates that there may be desire by some parties to have more information about full requirements procurement that cannot be captured by studying those states or by conducting additional simulations of rate impacts (and, in particular, experience specific to Illinois).
 A pilot program that covers only a fraction of the load of ComEd's eligible retail customers, to be blended with other supplies, will not provide any customers with price stability, although it may reduce variability, and will not provide any insight as to whether eligible retail customers, as a class, are willing to pay for price stability.
 The IPA believes that the authority granted to it in the IPA Act and the Public Utility Act to develop and implement procurement plans for eligible retail customers does not call for this sort of experimentation.
-While a pilot program may provide new data, the Agency believes it would fail to provide "the lowest total cost over time, taking into account any benefits of price stability," and thus should not be approved.
+While a pilot program may provide new data, the Agency believes it would fail to provide "the lowest total cost over time, taking into account any benefits of price stability," and thus should not be approved.117